Whatcom Mountain Bike Coalition elaborates on management and further operations

 Galbraith Mountain is one of the most well-renowned mountain biking locations in the state of Washington.
 With over 65 miles of public trails and a wide degree of trail difficulty it attracts mountain bikers in large numbers.
 But one possible hindrance to this two-wheeled playground is that Galbraith Mountain, like many mountain biking destinations in Western Washington, is subject to logging.

-The section of Galbraith Mountain used for recreation and logging is owned by Janicki Logging, which allows Galbraith Tree Farm to harvest timber on the mountain.
+The land Galbraith Mountain sits on is owned by the Polygon Corporation, which contracts through Janicki Logging allowing Galbraith Tree Farm to harvest timber on the mountain.
 Whatcom Mountain Bike Coalition, a non-profit organization which works to maintain trail access in Whatcom County, holds a recreational use agreement that permits the building and maintenance of trails on Galbraith Mountain.

 Eric Brown, executive director of WMBC, manages all logistical operations with land owners on Galbraith Mountain.

 “We meet with Galbraith Tree Farm / Janicki Logging annually to discuss their timber harvest plans along with our upcoming trail projects,” Brown said in an email.
 “However, we are very nimble as plans can change depending on logging schedules, weather, timber prices, diseased trees, etc.”

 This communication is critical with the large volume of mountain bikers present on the mountain, and the management between logging and rider traffic is crucial for safety and efficiency.

 As of 2019, Galbraith Mountain was named the most popular mountain bike trail center in Washington state by Singletracks.com.
 This title attracts even more riders to the area.
 WMBC’s strategy for keeping all these riders safe is to close down trails which overlap with active logging areas.